ProMediate: A Socio-cognitive framework for evaluating proactive agents in multi-party negotiation: Introduction

 Although these agent applications designed for individual users have shown promise, they contrast with real-world scenarios in which group collaboration among multiple users is necessary to drive results~\citep{marks2001temporally, kozlowski2006enhancing,10.1145/3613905.3650739}.
 This gap highlights a growing need for agents capable of proactively managing multi-party interactions and facilitating collaborative workflows.
 Prior research on AI agents in multi-party scenarios has either focused on qualitative analyses of proactive agents \citep{10.1145/3708359.3712089, alsobay2025bringingtableexperimentalstudy} or on reactive agents that provide assistance only when explicitly prompted \citep{10.1145/3640543.3645199,chiang2025enhancing}.
 While some proactive agents have been designed for multi-party settings \citep{10.1145/3708359.3712089,wesche_when_2019}, systematic evaluation methods to guide and measure progress in this domain remain scarce.
 Developing evaluation frameworks is a critical and timely challenge for advancing proactive multi-party AI.

 Multi-party conversations are inherently complex and demand more than the ability to solve a task: they require \textit{socio-cognitive intelligence} to track multiple perspectives, anticipate divergent participant attitudes, and \textit{proactively} steer the discussion toward shared outcomes.
 Consider a \textit{negotiation scenario} where a pharmaceutical company (PCI) and a health maintenance organization (HMO) are neogiating a contract for a new drug but have reached an deadlock, showing very low consensus (Figure~\ref{fig:general}).
 In such a scenario, a proactive AI agent must intervene promptly when perceptual, cognitive, emotional, or communication breakdowns happen and effectively guide the participants away from deadlock and toward a mutual consensus across various contract topics, like pricing discounts and formulary status.
 Existing AI benchmarks typically rely on simplified, game-based settings \cite{abdelnabi2024cooperation,bianchi2024llmsnegotiatenegotiationarenaplatform} and evaluate social intelligence in bilateral (one-on-one) interactions \cite{zhou2023sotopia}, which overlooks such complex socio-cognitive dynamics of multi-party interactions.
+See Table~\ref{tab:comparison} for a comparison of how \textsc{ProMediate} addresses this gap with theory-based simulation environment and socio-cognitive evaluation metrics.

 To address these gaps, we introduce ProMediate (Figure \ref{fig:general}), the first evaluation framework designed to evaluate proactive agents in complex multi-party conversations.
 ProMediate consists of two components: (1) a testbed for simulating realistic multi-party negotiations grounded in real-world cases and theory-based conflict modes, featuring simulated humans with structured preferences and a plug-and-play proactive AI mediator; and (2) a socio-cognitive framework for systematically measuring the negotiation success, AI mediation effectiveness and intelligence.
 A key feature of our simulation is that the AI mediator act proactively -- the AI mediator must decide both \textit{when to intervene} and \textit{how to intervene}.